RetroAchievements/docs/docs/developer-docs/devquests.md

 1. That means both sets must be DIFFERENT SPORTS.
 You cannot do two baseball games, or two soccer games.
 2. Must be full sets containing all content and challenges appropriate to the game.
 3. No Homebrew/Hacks/Unlicensed.
-4. New sets only: No Multi Set or Revisions.
+4. New sets only.
+No multiplayer subsets or revisions.
 5. Other picks are subject to DQ team approval if eligibility is questionable.
 6. Collaborations must be approved by the DevQuest team; games done via collaboration must have sufficient content or modes to justify qualifying.